mv2devnul/taglib/README.md

 Runs (in single-thread mode) under CCL, SBCL, CLISP, and ABCL.
-Note: my primary Lisp variant is CCL, so it's the most tested; however, this code should run on any Lisp that is supported by FLEXI-STREAMS
+Note: my primary Lisp variant is CCL, so it's the most tested; however, this code should run on any Lisp that is supported by FLEXI-STREAMS.

 # Dependencies

 All avalailable via quicklisp

 * optima and optima.ppcre: for quick parsing of FLAC tags
-* flexi-streams: for in-memory streams
+* flexi-streams: for in-memory streams and string decoding

 # References